What is the most cost-effective sentencing approach: imprisonment, community service, or electronic monitoring?

 Why might this be relevant?

-While the project addresses reducing criminal reoffending through data analytics and interventions, it does not directly compare cost-effectiveness of different sentencing approaches.
+The project focuses on reducing criminal reoffending through data analytics and interventions, which is partially relevant to the question of cost-effective sentencing approaches.

 The criminal justice system has over many years introduced a range of initiatives designed to reduce crime and support offenders in their efforts to desist from crime.
 One recent initiative, originating in the U.S.A and ...